VollRahm/NotEnoughHotkeys/README.md

 * ✔ Distinguishing between keyboards
 * ✔ Blocking input from certain keyboard
 * ✔ GUI for creating custom macros to run apps or send other keystrokes
 * ✔ Admin process support
+* ✔ Enabling and disabling the hook (yes, this is still not implemented)
+* ✔ Saving macros
 </br>

 * ➕ Creating macros for more than one extra keyboard
-* ➕ Saving macros
-* ➕ Enabling and disabling the hook (yes, this is still not implemented)
 * ➕ Support for modifier keys (Ctrl, Shift, Alt)
 * ➕ Support for double taps
 * ➕ Maybe your ideas!
 Submit them as issues with the idea tag!